SidhaantThakker/DevSoc_InventoryApp/readme.md

 Shreayas P - Front End Designing

 #### What we learnt:
-Using NodeJS, Express and MongoDB to build a full-stack application, using ejs to render pages dynamically and building a server.
-We also learnt the use of React.
+Using NodeJS, Express, MongoDB and REACT to build a full-stack application.
+We learnt the use of React and developed the frontend of the app using React.

 #### Using the App:
 ProdBox can be used to add, remove update and search for products.